-Erik Fritts-Davis is a comedy writer and director hailing from Sacramento, CA. He focuses on writing outsider character struggling to finding their identity within the context of larger communities.
+Erik Fritts-Davis is a comedy writer and director hailing from Sacramento, CA. His work focuses on outsider characters struggling to finding their individual identity within the context of larger communities.

 His work has been seen on the stages of Upright Citizens Brigade, iO West, The Second City, as well as in numerous short films.
 He holds a BA in Film Production, magna cum laude, from CSU Sacramento and is a graduate of the UCLA Professional Program in TV Writing.